aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/direction-in-linear-extrusion/_index.md

 ---
-title: Create 3D Extrusion with Aspose: Direction in Linear Extrusion
+title: Create 3D Extrusion with Aspose - Direction in Linear Extrusion
 linktitle: Direction in Linear Extrusion
 second_title: Aspose.3D .NET API
 description: Learn how to create 3D extrusion with Aspose.3D for .NET, using the Direction property in linear extrusion to craft complex models quickly.